acuity-sr/bkstg-devops/README.md

 - [ ] Use `Managed Identities`?
 - [ ] `Azure Key Vault` to store secrets
 - [ ] `terraform`` for infrastructure specification and deployment
+- [ ] human-in-the-loop to prevent accidental delete/destroy of production setups